 Your book is rolling along and you think your sell sheet is working hard for you.
 But is it?
 Is your sell sheet driving the results you need?
 If not, it might be time for a makeover.
 The solution may be to rebrand, adjust your value proposition, or simply modify your existing strategy before these danger signs turn into unavoidable headaches.

 If you can identify with any of these problems, then it’s probably time to rethink your book’s sell sheet.
-But don’t stress too much.
-It can all be fixed.
+But, don’t stress too much.
+It can all be fixed with some careful planning.

 Sign #1.
 Your Sell Sheet’s Message Is Inconsistent